Nictiz/HL7-mappings/ada_2_fhir/ketenzorg/3.0.2/beschikbaarstellen/README.txt

     https://decor.nictiz.nl/art-decor/ada-data/projects/ketenzorg3.0/views/ketenzorg_30_index.xhtml

 ===Release Notes===
+2020-06-26 -
+* Add support for combined bundle containing both encounter reports and encounters 2020-06-24 -
+* Add support for combined bundle containing both lab results and/or general results
+* MM-1018 Improved trimming leading/trailing white spaces which FHIR does not appreciate
+* MM-1090 Fixed location of AD_use extension: now goes under Address directly instead of Address.use
-2020-04-28 -
+* Add support for Coding.version if available 2020-04-28 -
 * Wrapped all xsl:message calls into util:logMessage that accepts a log level.
 If the requested logLevel for the message to emit is smaller than/equal the parameter logLevel, the message is emitted, otherwise it is not.
 Options:
   * ALL, DEBUG, INFO, WARN, ERROR.
 FATAL, OFF where ALL shows all messages, DEBUG shows everything but ALL, INFO everything but ALL/DEBUG etc.